RM-118425146/RLIS-Overlay/index.md

 - Set this as a browser source below gameplay and click interact

 ## [**Overlay Scoreboard:**](https://rm-118425146.github.io/RLIS-Overlay/Stats-Table.html)
-- Set this as a browser source below gameplay and click interact
+- Set this as a browser source in a new scene and switch to it as needed

 ### **How to set up overlay**